 Meta-analyses and/or Systematic review manuscript submissions must have a structured abstract of not more than 250 words, 3-5 keywords, the main text with a maximum of 6000 words, five tables/figures, and 50 references.

-Short reports which include clinical studies, case studies, review articles, abstracts of books, and studies on the reliability and/or validity of clinical measurement procedures.
+Short Reports are a collection of various scientific articles which may include clinical studies, case reports, review articles, commentaries, studies on the reliability and/or validity of clinical measurement procedures, and other novel types of articles discussed herein.
 Short reports on early or initial findings of a research project must follow similar guidelines with original research articles.
 Other types of short reports may follow an unstructured format.
 An informative unstructured abstract of not more than 250 words is required.
-Short reports are limited to a maximum of 2000 words, three tables/figures, and 30 references.
+Short reports are limited to a maximum of 2000 words, three tables/figures, and 20 references.

 Word count restrictions do not include the first and second pages.
 Research reports should not exceed 5000 words, reviews, and meta-analyses 6000 words, short reports, 2000 words, and letters to the Editor 1000 words.
 These do not include the cover page, abstract, references, tables, or figure legends.